Introduction

 Achievements

-- 1993 WSOP: Forrest won three WSOP bracelets in a single year (1993).
+- 1993 WSOP: Forrest won three WSOP bracelets in one year (1993).

 - $1,500 Seven Card Razz: Forrest won this event, earning $78,400.